epicderek/AppDevelopment/README.md

                  Email em = Email.processEmail(Time time, Profile from, Profile to, String cont, AbsLocation space);

-According to the statistics of Message objects of a user per day,
+According to the statistics of Message objects of a user,

                                   Inputed Message Information 150 pieces
                                    Outputed Message Objects 150 pieces